the-draupnir-project/draupnir-documentation/docs/protections/configuring-protections.md

 To view which capability providers are currently active we can use the `!draupnir protections show <protection name>` command.

-Under the `Capability provder set` heading, each capability that the protection supports is shown.
+Under the `Capability provider set` heading, each capability that the protection supports is shown.
 There are three key pieces of information here: